 With regards to club nights and events, we ask the following:

-- Use of iPods/MP3 players or headphones when running is prohibited.
+• Use of headphones which go in or cover the ear when running is prohibited.
+Bone

-- In the dark it is important to wear something with high visibility or with reflective bands/strips.
+• In the dark it is important to wear something with high visibility so that you can be

 When there are smaller groups of runners ie Monday night, please note who is running and ensure all runners are counted in at the end.